damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The [Stack Overflow tagged questions](http://stackoverflow.com/questions/tagged/gitlab) that relate to GitLab.

+## Reddit

+Respond to mentions of GitLab on Reddit, especially ones in the [GitLab Reddit](https://www.reddit.com/r/gitlab/).

 ## Non channel work

 If you have time for it please improve GitLab: fix bugs, add features, improve documentation, and polish the website.